gavinestey/homebrew-gawkextlib/README.md

 ### Add to `~/.bash_profile`

-The forumula separates out the two libraries, `csv` is installed from git due to there being no official release, the last commit was 2018-04-10.
+The formula separates out the two libraries, `csv` is installed from git due to there being no official release, the last commit was 2018-04-10.

 ```
 export AWKLIBPATH=$(brew --prefix gawkextlib-csv)/lib/gawk